Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Like some of the other employee retirement plan providers we reviewed, Paychex doesn’t post pricing for its retirement services online.
 To initiate a quote, simply answer two questions; a representative will reach out to you, typically in under an hour.

-When you connect with your local Paychex affiliate, make sure to inquire about fees for both you, as the employer and plan sponsor, and your employees, as the plan participants.
-Here are some plan sponsor fees to ask about:
+When you connect with your local Paychex affiliate, make sure to inquire about fees for you as the employer and plan sponsor, and your employees as the plan participants.

 • Setup fees